markus7017/myfiles/shelly/README.md

 |          |totalKWH     |Number   |yes      |Total energy consumption in Watts since the device powered up (reset on restart)      |
 |          |lastUpdate   |DateTime |yes      |Timestamp of the last measurement                                                     |

-The roller positioning calibration has to be performed using the Shelly Web UI before the position can be set in percent.
+The roller positioning calibration has to be performed using the Shelly App before the position can be set in percent.

 Refer to [Smartify Roller Shutters with openHAB and Shelly](doc/UseCaseSmartRoller.md) for more information on roller integration.

 ### Shelly 2.5 - relay mode (thing-type:shelly25-relay)

 The Shelly 2.5 includes 2 meters, one for each channel.
-Firmware 1.9.2 or newer is required to use the roller position favorites, which are defined in the Shelly Web UI.
+Firmware 1.9.2 or newer is required to use the roller position favorites, which are defined in the Shelly App.

 |Group     |Channel      |Type     |read-only|Description                                                                      |